 To provide collaboration feedback, download and log into the mobile app, scroll down to the ‘ongoing collaboration’ panel which relates to your team/project, and click the feedback button.

-To stop collaboration feedback, as a participant, simply unpin the ongoing collaboration panel from your dashboard using the ‘Remove’ button (but please be aware that you will no longer be able to take part in feedback for that team).
+To stop collaboration feedback, as a participant, simply unpin the ongoing collaboration panel from your dashboard using the ‘Release’ button (but please be aware that you will no longer be able to take part in feedback for that team).

-To stop collaboration feedback for all participants, such as at the end of a project, the person who set up the feedback will need to click the ‘Release’ button, and this will remove the feedback option for all participants.
+To stop collaboration feedback for all participants, such as at the end of a project, the person who set up the feedback will need to click the ‘Remove’ button, and this will remove the feedback option for all participants.